 Arial as the Best Resume Font

 Arial is another perennial resume favorite.
 It says, “Modern,” to your reader.

 It says “modern” because it’s a clean, sans serif font.
 Sans as in “without.”
 It doesn’t have serifs.
 Thus, it’s easier to read on a screen.

 However, Arial takes up more space than Times New Roman, which means you might have to drop some valuable info to keep your resume to two pages.
 Yes, two pages.
 End of discussion.

 Calibri as the Best Font for a Resume

-Calibri is a tasty font that’s easy to read and says, “Stable.”
-It uses more space than TNR, but not as much as Arial.
+Calibri is a tasty, sans serif font that’s easy to read and says, “Stable.”
+It uses more space than Times New Roman, but not as much as Arial.
 It’s a definite possibility.
-Click this link to read more about Calibri as the best font for a resume.

 Century Gothic uses way too much resume real estate and is thus a non-starter.
 Imagine an audio file here as it hits the trash with a big “Splat.”